front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 Some minor changes were introduced in dependencies or while removing deprecated code.
 They are unlikely impacting a standard application, but worth mentioning in case you relied on some low-level APIs.

-- The `<ExistingAddress />` and `<NewAddress />` components used in the checkout were updated to use the `<Checkbox />` component as they were using a deprecated one.
-Make sure it doesn't have an impact on your styles.
+- The `<ExistingAddress />` and `<NewAddress />` components used in the checkout were updated to use the `<Checkbox />` component as they were using a deprecated one. **Make sure it doesn't have an impact on your styles, or update your imports if you overrode them.**
 - `i18n-iso-countries` has been updated to 6.x, if your application was using its `getNames()` helper function, please ensure it works with [the new API](https://github.com/michaelwittig/node-i18n-iso-countries/releases/tag/v6.0.0)
 - webpack's `url-loader` updated from 3.x to 4.x.
 It may cause different mimetypes for rare types (see [their CHANGELOG](https://github.com/webpack-contrib/url-loader/blob/master/CHANGELOG.md#400-2020-03-17))